Please note that your Gateway doesn't include batteries, so it needs to be plugged to a power source at all times.

 Now you have to safely unmount the Gateway.
 This can usually be accomplished from the taskbar or file manager by ejecting the Gateway's drive as you would any other USB device.
 Unplug the cable from the computer and wait a few seconds before plugging the Gateway back to a power source.
 This last step is really important as the Gateway needs to restart to apply the new configuration.

-File corruption is possible when a USB device is forcefully removed, which may in turn lead to a corrupted configuration file on your Gateway.
+File corruption is possible when a USB device is forcefully removed, which may, in turn, lead to a corrupted configuration file on your Gateway.
 Please make sure you safely eject it before disconnecting it from your computer.

 The LED should now turn red, then yellow, it will reboot and go through this sequence once again.
-If correctly set up, the LED will then turn green, which means that it successfully connected to the WiFi network.
+If correctly set up, the Gateway's light will then turn green, which means that it successfully connected to the WiFi network.
 This process usually takes up to 2 minutes (in some cases it may be more), so please be patient.

 If after two minutes, the LED status hasn't changed, please make sure to verify your WiFi credentials or internet connectivity.
 Internet access requirements for Kontakt.io Gateways can be found in this article.